Alexandra Palace: 2000s

-In April 2000, the funeral service of the Labour MP Bernie Grant took place at the Palace.
+In April 2000 the funeral service of the Labour MP Bernie Grant took place at the Palace.
 An estimated 3,000 people attended.

 The fourth Mind Sports Olympiad was held at Alexandra Palace in August 2000, with more than 4,000 competitors from around the world taking part in mind sports.

-In December 2002, The Miss World 2002 pageant was staged in the venue at short notice, having originally been scheduled for Abuja, Nigeria.
+In December 2002 the Miss World 2002 pageant was staged at the venue.

-In June 2007, a Hackday event was hosted at Alexandra Palace by the BBC and Yahoo!
-During the event, the building was struck by lightning, causing the fire vents to open (and then get stuck open), and it rained inside the building.
+In June 2007 a Hackday event was hosted at Alexandra Palace by the BBC and Yahoo!
+During the event the building was struck by lightning, causing the fire vents to open (and then get stuck open), and it rained inside the building.

-Since December 2007, Alexandra Palace has hosted the PDC World Darts Championship, following 14 years from December 1993 to January 2007 of the tournament being held at the Circus Tavern in Purfleet, Essex.
-The palace was previously home to the News of the World Darts Championship between 1963 and 1977.
+Since December 2007 Alexandra Palace has hosted the PDC World Darts Championship, following 14 years from December 1993 to January 2007 of the tournament being held at the Circus Tavern in Purfleet, Essex.
+The Palace was previously home to the News of the World Darts Championship between 1963 and 1977.

 April 2008 saw the relaunch of the regular antiques fairs, now held four times a year, organised by International Antiques & Collectors Fairs (IACF).

 2010s

 The band Portishead hosted one of two All Tomorrow's Parties festivals titled I'll Be Your Mirror in July 2011 at Alexandra Palace.
 The 50th anniversary programme of Songs of Praise was recorded there in September 2011 and broadcast the following month.

-Since 2012, it is the venue for the Masters snooker tournament, held every January.
-The only year it was not held at the venue was 2021 as a result of the COVID-19 pandemic.
+Since 2012 the Palace has been the venue for the Masters snooker tournament, held every January.
+The only subsequent year it has not been held there was 2021, as a result of the COVID-19 pandemic.

-During the 2012 Summer Olympics it served as the official hospitality venue for the Dutch Olympic team.
+During the 2012 Summer Olympics the Palace served as the official hospitality venue for the Dutch Olympic team.

-In November 2012, it was the venue for the annual Warped Tour, a music and extreme sports festival.
+In November 2012 it was the venue for the annual Warped Tour, a music and extreme sports festival.

-Alexandra Palace continues to be a prolific and high-profile music venue attracting internationally renowned artists.
-Suede appeared in March 2013, playing one of the first dates in support of Bloodsports, their first new album in more than a decade.
-In September 2013, Björk performed one of the final concerts of her Biophilia Tour.
-The show was the last concert to be held "in the round", a format which characterised the tour, and the first to be performed in this way at Alexandra Palace.
-The eclectic programming has included in 2015, Florence and the Machine playing 4 dates of their How Big, How Blue, How Beautiful Tour in the palace as well as in 2016 alone, heavy metal band Slipknot, Drum & Bass DJ Andy C and the Last Shadow Puppets; with sell out shows by Twenty One Pilots and Panic at the Disco.
+The band Suede appeared in March 2013, playing one of the first dates in support of Bloodsports, their first new album in more than a decade.
+In September 2013 Björk performed one of the final concerts of her Biophilia tour.
+The show was the last concert to be held "in the round", a format that characterised the tour, and the first to be performed in this way at Alexandra Palace.
+The eclectic programming has included in 2015, Florence and the Machine playing 4 dates of their How Big, How Blue, How Beautiful Tour in the Palace as well as in 2016 alone, heavy metal band Slipknot, Drum & Bass DJ Andy C and the Last Shadow Puppets; with sell out shows by Twenty One Pilots and Panic at the Disco.

 The bootcamp stage for series 13 of The X Factor was filmed at the Alexandra Palace from 6 to 8 July 2016.